-FAXSHP assigned a qualified person to compile the necessary data according to the approved methodology to accurately calculate emission reductions.
-The data will be compiled in a manner amenable to third party audit and deliverable to the DOE for validation and certification purposes.
+CristalSHP assigned a qualified person to compile the necessary data according to the approved methodology to accurately calculate emission reductions.
+These data will be compiled in a manner amenable to third party audit and deliverable to the DOE for validation and certification purposes.
+The daily generated energy is registered on paper and electronic by the operator.